ag-sanjjeev/ag-sanjjeev/README.md

 <h1 align="center">Hi :), I'm Sanjjeev</h1>

-<h3 align="center"><strong><i>A passionate PHP developer and Front-end designer from India.</i></strong></h3>
+<h3 align="center"><strong><i>I'm a PHP developer and Front-end designer from India.</i></strong></h3>

-## About Me
+## &#9873; About Me
-I am an enthusiastic programmer who has learned a wider and deeper set of applications in PHP to become a web developer.
-Currently, I am exploring machine learning, which is subset of AI, using PHP.
-Additionally, I am capable and rising my skills in front-end design
+I'm a self-reliant and passionate person.
+Who has the skills in PHP to create and handle the web applications.
+Currently, I'm doing freelancing in PHP web application development.
+If you could wish to work for your project and I'm ready to work with you.
+Please reach out to me about the new start...

-## Skills
+## &#9873; Skills
 Hands-on experience in followings:
 <br />
 `HTML, CSS, JavaScript, PHP, MySQL, Bootstrap, Jquery`

-## Other Common Things
+## &#9873; Other Common Things
  - I'm currently doing `freelancing`

- - I'm currently learning `Sass, Laravel, Python, ML`
+ - I'm currently learning `Sass, Laravel, Python`

  - I'm looking to collaborate on `PHP web development`